webgptorg/promptbook/README.md

 There are three types of template params, depending on how they are used in the prompt template pipeline:

--   **Entry params** are required to execute the prompt template pipeline.
+-   **Input params** are required to execute the prompt template pipeline.
 -   **Intermediate params** are used internally in the prompt template pipeline.
--   **Result params** are not used internally in the prompt template pipeline, but are returned as the result of the prompt template pipeline execution.
+-   **Output params** are not used internally in the prompt template pipeline, but are returned as the result of the prompt template pipeline execution.

 ### Prompt Template Pipeline